Laboratorio-de-Pedometria/SoilData-integration/README.md

 - coordinates of the observation or sampling location (`coord_x` and `coord_y`), in decimal degrees, using SIRGAS 2000 (EPSG:4674) as the coordinate reference system.

-The data cleaning procedures adopted are described in detail below.
+The data cleaning procedures adopted are described in each R script.
 The other data standardization and harmonization procedures are described in the help pages of the `febr` package for R at https://www.pedometria.org/software/febr/.